Six reasons the Electric Vehicle landslide will just accelerate

 I wanted to know.

-Nothing teaches you more than your own experience.
-But I didn’t go into the test naively.
-I read up, watched a few videos and asked experts.
+Nothing teaches you more than personal experience.
+But I didn't go into the test naively.
+I had read up, watched a few videos and asked experts.

 The weekend before, I was out and about with four friends from the automotive industry.

-All technicians and developers, and all have experience with EVs between 20,000 and 100,000 km, both in commuter traffic and on long-distance journeys, including from Germany to Spain.
+They are all technicians and developers, and they all have experience with EVs of between 20,000 and 100,000 km, both in commuter traffic and on long-distance journeys, including from Germany to Spain.

-This is concentrated expertise that advised me on my first long-distance trip in an EV.
+This is concentrated expertise, which advised me on my first long-distance trip in an EV.

 Charging is not a problem in Germany today.
 Although Germany has the most charging points, it is in the middle of the pack in terms of charging point density due to its size.
 Download apps and plan your route, and then it will go smoothly.

-In return, I had promised to report on my experiences.
+In return, I promised to report on my experiences.

 The route went from Stuttgart city center to Berlin Alexanderplatz.
 Instead of the BYD Atto 3 I had ordered, I was given a Cupra Born with 56 kWh.

-At some point, the battery level was at 13%.
+At some point, the battery was at 13%.

 I turn off to a charging station at a filling station.
-A second Cupra Born is parked there.
+There is a second Cupra Born there.

 This stop will be the best charging experience of the whole trip.